zipizap/http-file-server/README.md

 # HTTP File Server

-Very very simple and lightweight HTTP file server for sharing files over a network.
+Very very simple and lightweight HTTP file server for uploading/downloading/deleting files in a directory.

 ## Overview

 This HTTP File Server provides an easy way to share files and directories over HTTP.
-It creates a temporary web server that allows downloading/uploading/deleting files from the specified directory.
+It creates a temporary web server that allows downloading/uploading/deleting files from a directory.
+Its meant as a basic files upload/download webpage ;)

-## Features

-- Simple command-line interface
-- Directory listing
-- File downloads & uploads
-- Cross-platform compatibility
-- Helper scripts to build/run docker container

 ## Usage

-### Running Locally
+### Running from binary

 ```bash
 # Basic usage - serves current directory on port 8080